Cediport / Publications

 VCFI General

-In February 2025, the Valencia Containerised Freight Index (VCFI) recorded a fall of -2.94% compared to the previous month, reaching 2,163 points.
-Despite this monthly drop, the index maintains a remarkable cumulative growth of 116.30% since its inception in 2018.
-As for the regional sub-indices, the one for the Western Mediterranean suffered a decrease of -10.75%, standing at 2,606.18 points, although it continues with a cumulative increase of 160.62% since 2018.
-The Far East sub-index also experienced a decrease of -3.43%, with a value of 2,291.36 points and a cumulative growth of 129.14% since the beginning of the series.
+Turning to the VCFI analysis, and with respect to the regional sub-indexes, the one for the Western Mediterranean suffered a -13.48% decrease, standing at 2,254.75 points, although it still has a cumulative increase of 125.48% since 2018.
+The Far East sub-index also experienced a decrease of -7.26%, with a value of 2,124.99 points and a cumulative growth of 112.50% since the beginning of the series.

-In the energy and commodities market, the price of Brent crude oil fell by 4.83% in February to $75.44 per barrel, down from $79.27 in January.
-In the marine fuels sector, a downward trend was also observed, with the price of VLSFO (Very Low Sulphur Fuel Oil) in the top 20 world ports decreasing by 3.96%, from $613.6 in January to $589.3 in February.
+Regarding the energy and commodities market, the price of Brent crude oil recorded a 4.88% decrease, from US$75.44 per barrel in February to US$71.76 in March.
+In the marine fuels sector, a downward trend was also observed, with the price of VLSFO (Very Low Sulphur Fuel Oil) in the 20 main world ports falling to US$551.50 in March, reflecting the decrease in energy costs and the volatility of the global market.

 Read more